 Asynchronous communication is defined as transmission of data without the use of an external clock signal.
 This allows data to be transmitted intermittently rather than in a steady stream.
 This also allows for variable bit rates and eliminates the need for the transmitter and receiver to have their clock generators synchronized.

 As stated earlier, most computer communication is bidirectional and works with a system of checks and error correction.
-When the source sends a packet of data, the destination checks the packet and requests corrupted data packets to be resent.
-Since the asynchronous USB protocols used for most audio data is unidirectional, when an error occurs, no resend or error correction is possible.
+When the source sends a packet of data, the destination checks the packet and requests corrupted data packets be resent.
+Since the asynchronous USB protocols used for most audio data is unidirectional, when an error occurs, no error correction is possible.

 Don’t batteries have the purest DC power?